Skip to main content

 What metrics do you collect?

-Do the metrics update automatically after I've imported a Social clip?
+Do the metrics update automatically after I've imported a clip?

 As you import a URL, we'll capture a snapshot of the account's current audience and engagements at that moment.
-These metrics don't update automatically over time, but you can refresh the engagements and manually edit an account's audience.
+These metrics don't update automatically over time, but you can refresh the engagements and views from the 'Metrics and Backlinks' section in your book Overview, or hit the refresh metrics button for a single clip.

 Some clips don't show metrics or an image of the post.
 Why is that?